NGSEP/NGSEPcore/README.txt

 			  consider the major allele of a variant as representative allele for such population.
 			  Default: 0.4
-	-w INT		: Window size as number of variants within each window
+	-w INT		: Window size as number of variants within each window.
 			  Default: 50
-	-o INT		: Overlap as number of variants shared between neighbor windows Default: 0
+        -v INT		: Overlap as number of variants shared between neighbor windows.
+Default: 0
 	-a INT		: Score given of a match between homozygous genotypes comparing haplotypes Default: 1
-	-i INT		: Score given of a mismatch between homozygous genotypes comparing haplotypes Default: -1
+	-t INT		: Score given of a mismatch between homozygous genotypes comparing haplotypes Default: -1
 	-s INT		: Minimum score to match an individual haplotype with a population-derived haplotype Default: 30
-	-v		: Outputs a VCF file with the biallelic variants that showed segregation between at least one pair of groups and hence were selected for the analysis.
+	-c		: Outputs a VCF file with the biallelic variants that showed segregation between at least one pair of groups and hence were selected for the analysis.
         -u		: If set, reports introgression events for unassigned